-Pro Tip: By using Apps like Traffic Booster, you can all expertize, without having to pay any agency fees!
+Pro Tip: By using Apps like Traffic Booster, you can all expertise, without having to pay any agency fees!

 There you have it: top strategies for building the best Google Shopping campaign structures.
-Like with any AdWords placement option, the key to your success is testing and tweaking to find the highest-performing combination for your specific eCommerce brand!
+Like with any Google Ads placement option, the key to your success is testing and tweaking to find the highest-performing combination for your specific eCommerce brand!

 We know it’s a lot to take in, so if you have questions, please don’t hesitate to post them in the comments and our expert Google Shopping campaign managers will help you out with the answers.

 May the Google Shopping force be with you!